OUR FINANCE TEAM

-Our members are well versed in Finance and/or Accounting and have considerable experience being part of the Parish community.
+Our members are well versed in Finance and Accounting, and have considerable experience as part of the Parish community.

 Our current members are:

 Father Michael Court (Parish Priest), Kevin Gurney (Chair), Mark Lennon, Joe Zappia, Gayle Anderson, Brian Fitzgerald, Liz Urquhart, and Paul Dewberry (Operations Manager)